 - Joint Dialogue phase 2 – pupils understanding of employability skills

-- Online learning in FE colleges in an island context in collaboration with University of Nottingham.
-September 2020 – September 2021
+- Online learning in FE colleges in an island context.
+In collaboration with University of Nottingham.
+January 2020 – February 2022

 Externally funded completed research projects